pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ### Why infeasible problems are so common

 While I was studying my master's degree, I attend to a thesis presentation from a student working in an airport operator company.
-The operator was trying to optimize the worker's shift scheduling.
-This problem, also known as a [rostering problem][1], is a widely known problem in OR.
-I still remember the student's presentation, not because of the model, but from the story behind.
+The operator was trying to optimize the worker's shift scheduling -also known as a [rostering problem][1]-.
+I still remember the student's presentation, not because of the model solution, but from the story behind.

 The company was expecting this model to reduce the cost ~~of course, why else would you spend time and money building a model?~~.
-However, the model solution was actually more expensive than the current manual-solution.
-The explanation behind is that for a long time the company had been ~~breaking the law~~ "relaxing constraints" by scheduling workers for more hours or days than allowed .
+However, the model solution was actually worse than the manual-solution.
+The explanation behind is that for a long time the company had been ~~breaking the law~~ "relaxing constraints" by scheduling workers for more hours or days than allowed.
 The model, of course, ~~was not able to break the law~~, was infeasible.

-I learned a few lessons from his presentation; ~~first, don't break the law~~ mathematical optimization models are not very "flexible" when modeling constraints from "real life".
+From the presentation I learn that ~~don't break the law~~ mathematical optimization models are not very "flexible" when modeling constraints from "real life".
 Finding ways of adding a way of relaxing constraints is very needed for solving real-world problems.

-More often than not, I face business problems that have the following outline:
+More often than not, you will face problems like this:

 1. We want to build a rocket that can reach Mars.
 1. It should cost less than $100.